Parliamentary Committees

 Estimates Committee

-The Estimates Committee was first constituted in 1950 and is the largest financial committee.
-Composition: 30 members, ALL from Lok Sabha — Rajya Sabha has no representation (making it the only major committee with no RS members).
-The Chairman is appointed by the Speaker and is conventionally from the ruling party (contrast with PAC where the Chairman is from the opposition).
-Term: one year.
-Functions: examines the estimates included in the budget; suggests economies in expenditure consistent with the policy underlying the estimates; suggests alternative policies for efficiency and reform; reports on organizational improvements; examines whether estimates are presented in a form facilitating Parliamentary scrutiny.
-The key distinction from the PAC: the PAC conducts post-mortem examination (after expenditure), while the Estimates Committee conducts ex-ante examination (during budgeting/estimates stage).
-The Estimates Committee is called a "continuous economy committee" because it works throughout the year examining different ministries and their expenditure proposals.
-It can examine any ministry or department — its jurisdiction is not limited to matters raised in CAG reports (unlike the PAC).
-The committee does not examine policy questions — it confines itself to whether expenditure is efficient and whether reforms are possible.
-Its recommendations, like those of the PAC, are advisory and not binding on the government.
-The committee was originally conceived with 25 members but expanded to 30 in 1956 on the recommendation of the First Speaker, G.V.
-Mavalankar.
+Constituted first in 1950, the Estimates Committee is the largest financial committee with 30 members, all from Lok Sabha.
+RS has zero representation, making it the only major committee without RS members.
+The Speaker appoints the Chairman, who by convention belongs to the ruling party (contrast with the PAC's opposition-chair convention).
+Term lasts one year.
+The committee examines budget estimates, suggests economies consistent with underlying policy, proposes efficiency reforms, reports on organizational improvements, and checks whether estimates facilitate parliamentary scrutiny.
+The defining exam distinction: PAC conducts post-mortem review (after spending), while the Estimates Committee conducts ex-ante review (during the budgeting stage).
+The committee earns the label "continuous economy committee" because it works year-round across different ministries.
+It can examine any ministry and is not confined to CAG-report matters (unlike the PAC).
+It does not examine policy itself; it checks whether expenditure is efficient and reforms are possible.
+Recommendations remain advisory and non-binding.
+The committee started with 25 members and expanded to 30 in 1956 on First Speaker G.V.
+Mavalankar's recommendation.

 Departmentally Related Standing Committees (DRSCs)